Key Facts about the Children’s Health Insurance Program (CHIP)

 What does CHIP cover?

-While specific CHIP benefits vary slightly from state to state, each state offers comprehensive coverage for children in its CHIP program.
-Families utilizing CHIP coverage generally receive coverage for the following:
+While specific CHIP benefits vary slightly from state to state, each state offers comprehensive coverage for children in the program.
+Families utilizing this coverage generally receive coverage for the following:

 - Routine check-ups